Affiliate links on Android Authority may earn us a commission. Learn more.

 - Google Tensor

 - Arm Mali-G78 GPU

 - 128GB / 256GB / 512GB non-expandable storage

-We could write article after article on Google’s decision to design its own processor for the Pixel 6 Pro.
-In fact, we already have.
-Google has until now relied on industry-made systems-on-a-chip from market leader Qualcomm for its Pixel phones.
-This year, Google took a turn.
-It engineered a custom-made chip for the Pixel 6 series in order to bring new features and experiences to the phones that it says were not possible with other chips.
+Google has, until now, relied on industry-made systems-on-a-chip from market leader Qualcomm for its Pixel phones.
+With the Pixel 6 series, Google took a turn.
+It engineered a custom-made chip for the Pixel 6 in order to bring new features and experiences to the phones that it says were not possible with other chips.
 The new processor is called Tensor.

 Tensor may have been engineered by Google, but that doesn’t mean Google started from scratch.
 Tensor has a standard CPU that includes eight familiar 5nm cores: two Arm Cortex A76 cores at 2.25GHz, four Arm Cortex A55 cores at 1.8GHz, and two Arm Cortex X1 cores at 2.8GHz.
 This DynamIQ configuration includes a mix of efficiency cores, mid-range cores, and performance cores in order to spread the workload around.
 The CPU is joined by a fairly standard 20-core Mali-G78 GPU for pushing polygons.
 Other components include an advanced Image Signal Processor for photography; Context Hub for ultra-low-power ambient experiences; the Tensor security core, a dedicated and isolated Titan 2 chip for sensitive tasks; and the Google Tensor Processing Unit, which integrates machine learning on the device level.
 Last, it’s joined by a competitive 12GB of RAM and plenty of built-in storage options.